VonHumbolt/BookeProject/README.md

 Refresh token was stored in Redis and the purpose of this token is to renew the access token when it expires.
 Access token is used for authorization.
 Redis was also used for caching genres.
 Cloudinary was used to store book images.
 Kibana was used to visualize the data stored in elasticsearch.
 For working with elasticsearch, kibana and redis, docker was used.
+All backend api requests are in postman_requests directory.
+If you want to use them, you can download this json file and import to postman.

 #### Mobile